luochen1990/easy-sync/README.md

 Motivation
 ----------

+Everytime I provide a Python package to my user, I'm expected to provide both sync version and async version API at the same time.

-I don't want to always duplicate implementations for both synchronous and asynchronous versions of the same thing, and think out two name for each of them, as it is a waste of time.
+But I don't want to always duplicate implementations for both synchronous and asynchronous versions of the same thing, and think out two name for each of them, as it is a waste of time, and far from DRY.

-So I hope there is some magic which can turn my asynchronous function implementations into synchronous versions.
+I hope there is some magic which can turn my asynchronous function implementations into synchronous versions, so I can write once and get both of them.

-I call this magic `@sync_compatible` here, with this decorator, your function `f` can be called via both `await f(x)` (in a asynchronous context) or `f(x).wait()` (in a synchronous context).
+I call this magic `@sync_compatible` here, your decorated function `f` can be called via both `await f(x)` (in a asynchronous context) or `f(x).wait()` (in a synchronous context).

 Features
 --------

-1. Use a single name of function for both async and sync version
+1. Expose a single function name for both async and sync version
-2. Automatic provide a sync vertion from async version (code generation underground)
+2. Automatic provide a sync vertion from your async function definition (via Metaprogramming)
 3. Lightweight, pure python, and no dependencies
+4. Complex cases such as list comprehensions, nested function definitions are also supported, feel free to write your pythonic code.
-4. Strict type annotation (validated by pylance the strict mode)
+5. Strict type annotation are contained, and validated by pylance the strict mode. all type information is kept here
-5. Unit test, and test coverage ratio is monitored
+6. Unit tests contained, and test coverage ratio is monitored

 Usage
 -----